Chevrolet Corvette C8.R

-The Chevrolet Corvette C8.R is a grand tourer racing car built by Pratt & Miller and Chevrolet for competition in endurance racing.
+The Chevrolet Corvette C8.R is a grand tourer racing car built by Pratt Miller and Chevrolet for competition in endurance racing.
 It serves as the replacement for the Corvette C7.R, using the C8 generation Chevrolet Corvette as a base.
 Corvette Racing fielded the C8.R in the IMSA SportsCar Championship GT Le Mans (GTLM) class starting with the 2020 season.
 The car was built to LM GTE specifications as per GTLM rules.

 In 2022, the GTLM class in the IMSA SportsCar Championship was replaced by the GT Daytona Pro (GTD Pro) class using GT3 machinery.
 As Corvette did not have any GT3 cars on the market (with the Chevrolet Corvette Z06 GT3.R not debuting until 2024), the C8.R was allowed to run in the GTD Pro class using a GTD kit.
 This year Corvette Racing would also field a full season entry in the WEC for the first time.

 Racing history

 2020

 The Corvette C8.R made its competitive debut at the 2020 24 Hours of Daytona.
-The best of the Corvettes, the no.3, finished 4th in the GTLM class and 16th overall with 785 laps.
-The second car, no.4, finished the race in last place, after running into multiple issues.
-Throughout the rest of the season the Corvettes managed to score 6 class victories at Daytona, Sebring, Road America, Virginia, Mid-Ohio and Charlotte Motor Speedway.
-The #3 corvette would end up taking the Championship.
+The best of the Corvettes, the #3, finished 4th in the GTLM class and 16th overall with 785 laps.
+The second car, #4, finished the race in last place, after running into multiple issues.
+Throughout the rest of the season the Corvettes managed to score six class victories at Daytona, Sebring, Road America, Virginia, Mid-Ohio and Charlotte Motor Speedway.
+The #3 Corvette would end up taking the Championship.
 Corvette also made their WEC debut at the 2020 Lone Star Le Mans in the GTE pro class.
 Initially Corvette also entered the 2020 24 Hours of Le Mans, but had to withdraw due to the COVID-19 pandemic.

 2021

-At the beginning of the 2021 Corvette took a class victory in the 2021 24 Hours of Daytona.
+At the beginning of the 2021, Corvette took a class victory in the 2021 24 Hours of Daytona.
 They also won their class at 6 other races, with the only opposition coming from Weathertech Racing and BMW.
 Corvette also returned to the WEC with a single entry at the 6 hours of Spa.
 This year also saw the C8.R's debut at the 24 hours of Le Mans, with the #64 Corvette managing to take 2nd place in class not far behind the winning Ferrari.